 Happy birthday to me!

-Yes, today I turn one year younger (wohoo. where are all of my Leos at?!), and as I sit back, I can’t help but reflect a little.
+Yes, today I turn one year younger ( 😉 ) and as I sit back, I can’t help but reflect a little.
 Thinking of all the things I would tell my younger self, to be exact.
 Because there’s a lot on my mind.
 Things I learned along the way, some I wish I knew earlier, some I’m so glad I finally realized and improved.

 Do you ever get as nostalgic on your birthday?
 Don’t get me wrong, these are not sad thoughts.
 If anything, I’m feeling grateful for all the years and lesson that came my way.
-And because I love sharing with you guys my story and I hope to hear from you that you relate, today, I’m going to share those 27 Things I Would Tell My Younger Self.
+And because I love sharing with you guys my story and I hope you can relate, today, I’m going to share those 27 Things I Would Tell My Younger Self.

 birthday dress: H&M (shop similar)